shalomb/vizor/doc/terms_and_terminology.md

   * container

-    Is a hypervisor/cloud offering (of RAM, CPU, Networks, Storage, etc) to deploy VMs to build boxes in.
-An image is associated with one of more boxes.
+    Is a hypervisor/cloud offering (of RAM, CPU, Networks, Storage, etc) to deploy VMs and build boxes in.

   * metadata

-    Is the data (runtime parameters) that is used to customize the build of one or more boxes.
+    Is the data (runtime parameters used by script templates) that is used to customize the build of one or more boxes.

   * image